andisamijono8/DockerTest/README.md

 2) Following the tutorial and absorbing the knowledge instead of blindly following was a fun challenge.
 The ibm tut and docker tut were very helpful.

 ## Further improvements :
+1) SQL to have passwords
+2) There should be further potential improvements in the usage of docker